cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 2. Execution of `MsgChannelUpgradeInit` succeeds on chain A.
 3. Relayer detects execution of `MsgChannelUpgradeInit` and submits `MsgChannelUpgradeTry` on chain B proposing to upgrade channel version to `{"fee_version":"ics29-1","app_version":"ics20-1"}`.
 4. Execution of `MsgChannelUpgradeTry` succeeds on chain B.
+5. Relayer starts flushing in-flight packets from chain A to chain B.
-5. Relayer detects execution of `MsgChannelUpgradeTry` and submits `MsgChannelUpgradeAck` on chain A.
+6. Relayer detects execution of `MsgChannelUpgradeTry` and submits `MsgChannelUpgradeAck` on chain A.
-6. Execution of `MsgChannelUpgradeAck` succeeds on chain A.
+7. Execution of `MsgChannelUpgradeAck` succeeds on chain A.
-7. Chain A disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+8. Chain A disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+9. Relayer starts flushing in-flight packets from chain B to chain A.
+10. Relayer completes packet lifecycle for in-flight packets from chain A to chain B.
+11. Relayer completes packet lifecycle for in-flight packets from chain B to chain A.
-8. Relayer detects execution of `MsgChannelUpgradeAck` and submits `MsgChannelUpgradeConfirm` on chain B.
+12. Relayer submits `MsgChannelUpgradeOpen` on chain B.
-9. Execution of `MsgChannelUpgradeConfirm` succeeds on chain B.
+13. Execution of `MsgChannelUpgradeOpen` succeeds on chain B.
-10. Chain B disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+14. Chain B disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
+15. Relayer submits `MsgChannelUpgradeOpen` on chain A.
+16. Execution of `MsgChannelUpgradeOpen` succeeds on chain A.

 A normal flow is expected when:

-- There is permisionless initiation for chain A and B, a relayer submits `MsgChannelUpgradeInit` on chain A.
+- There is permisionless initiation for chain A and B, and a relayer submits `MsgChannelUpgradeInit` on chain A.
 - There is permissioned initiation on one chain (chain A in flow example), permissionless on the other chain (chain B in flow example).
-The proposal passes on chain A and executes `MsgChannelUpgradeInit`
+The proposal passes on chain A and executes `MsgChannelUpgradeInit`.
 - There is permissioned initiation on both chains but the proposal passing on chain B initiates the flow before chain A has approved the upgrade, the upgrade initially fails but the proposal subsequently passes on chain A, executing `MsgChannelUpgradeInit` within the timeout window of chain B's approval.

 Exception flows:

 - `MsgChannelUpgradeInit` is submitted by the relayer on chain A after the timeout for initiation has passed.
 The upgrade is not possible anymore and a new proposal needs to be submitted and accepted first before a new upgrade is attempted.
-- Proposal passes on chain A before it passes on chain B and `MsgChannelUpgradeTry` is rejected on chain B. Then the relayer needs to re-submit `MsgChannelUpgradeInit` after the proposal passes on chain B (assuming that it does before the counterparty upgrade timeout specified on chain A in `MsgChannelUpgradeInit`).
+- Proposal passes on chain A before it passes on chain B and `MsgChannelUpgradeTry` is rejected on chain B. Then the relayer needs to re-submit `MsgChannelUpgradeTry` after the proposal passes on chain B (assuming that it does before the counterparty upgrade timeout specified on chain A in `MsgChannelUpgradeInit`).
 - Proposal on chain B passes after the counterparty upgrade timeout specified on chain A, then upgrade will not go through and state on chain A will be rolled back to `OPEN`.
 If the upgrade initiation timeout has not passed yet on chain A, then a relayer can submit a new `MsgChannelUpgradeInit` with a new counterparty upgrade timeout.

-### Crossing Hello Flow
+### Crossing hello flow

 The crossing hello flow for upgrades, happens where approval is granted on both chains but the `MsgChannelUpgradeInit` is submitted at a similar time on both chains: